n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 defaults of the fallback glyphs.
 By default, the hairstyle and color on fallback emoji is expected to be nondescript and dark.

-Prior to the adoption of the ZWJ-hair-sequence mechanism, a codepoint specifying "person with blond hair" (`U+1F471`) already existed;
+Prior to the adoption of the <abbr>ZWJ</abbr>-hair-sequence mechanism, a codepoint specifying "person with blond hair" (`U+1F471`) already existed;
 therefore "blond" was not included in the set of supported hairstyle versions.